FUTURE OF THE SUN, MOON & STARS BUILDING, BLISWORTH

 UPDATE: August 19th, 2007

-Working with the SNC, the group is trying to get a housing association to develop some flats as affordable housing in the back and upper floors of the building.
+Working with the SNC, the group, Blisworth Historical Buildings Trust (BHBT), is trying to get a housing association to develop some flats as affordable housing in the back and upper floors of the building.
 They are also talking to developers so that we have another option if affordable housing is not possible.
 They are also making a large number of applications for funding and have received one grant of £500 which will help with our current costs.
 One interesting possibility is the East Midlands Development Agency as they have funding for regeneration relating to the canal.
 They hope to develop a coffee shop and bistro in the front ground floor rooms.
 This area will also be available as a village meeting place with potential for heritage exhibitions and displays by other village organisations.

 UPDATE: September 23rd, 2007